scuwyh2000/Diff-II/README.md

-# Pytorch implementation of "Inversion Circle Interpolation: Diffusion-based Image Augmentation for Data-scarce Classification"
+# Inversion Circle Interpolation: Diffusion-based Image Augmentation for Data-scarce Classification (CVPR 2025)"

 **Diff-II is a novel and effective generative data augmentation method.**